sahildubeydev/Project-For-Git-Tutorial/README.md

 - `git pull origin master` -> on the master branch whatever are the latest changes bring them and add them to the commits

+- `git clone "repository url"` -> to clone the repository in our localhost

 >Feel free to fork and add more commands if you wish too!!